 We offer our Insight report which identifies any County Court Judgments, credit applications made and checks residency.
 Office Copy Entries can also be obtained to see if your customer is a property owner.
-All of this can be valuable information which will help with the decision making process as to whether litigation (court action) may be appropriate
+All of this can be valuable information which will help with the decision-making process as to whether litigation (court action) may be appropriate.

-These are particularly helpful for high debt value cases and they can establish a sole-trader’s whereabouts.
+These are particularly helpful for high debt value cases, and they can establish a sole-trader’s whereabouts.
 The reports can be obtained at any point in the debt recovery cycle.
 They show whether taking court action is appropriate and cost effective and will help us to make recommendations to you on how to proceed.
 They can also be used at the post judgment stage to help determine which enforcement method is appropriate to use.

 Through our experience of working together with organisations we will:

-- Save you time and valuable resources in the collection of money owed
+- Save you time and valuable resources in the collection of money owed.

-- Devise strategies to maximise recovery of your debts
+- Devise strategies to maximise recovery of your debts.

-- Provide you with continued support. advice and assistance throughout the debt recovery process
+- Provide you with continued support. advice and assistance throughout the debt recovery process.

 If you have any questions about our service or would like to discuss your matters with us in greater detail, please contact the Business Development Team on 0330 024 6342

 A. You need to weigh up whether the expenses and energy spent in recovering the debt is justified by the amount you are owed.
 Sometimes, it might be financially reasonable to write off small debts, however this could set a precedent for the future.
-Always investigate why you have not been paid; for example if your customer is unhappy with the service they’ve received, you might want to rectify that first.
-If you are still unsure whether or not your consumer debt is worth pursuing, speak to a member of our team for advice.
+Always investigate why you have not been paid; for example, if your customer is unhappy with the service they’ve received, you might want to rectify that first.
+If you are still unsure whether your consumer debt is worth pursuing, speak to a member of our team for advice.

-Before commencing Court action it is always worthwhile trying to gather as much information as possible about your customer to enable you to make an informed decision.
+Before commencing Court action, it is always worthwhile trying to gather as much information as possible about your customer to enable you to make an informed decision.
 Important information that may assist and that can be obtained include obtaining details as to the customer’s employment status and, if they are employed, the employer’s details.
 Other information that is useful to find out includes whether the customer is a homeowner and an insolvency check and credit check.

 A. If a customer cannot pay, there is no point in demanding immediate payment in full.
 Negotiating part payment and rescheduling the debt – confirmed in writing – can at least help you recover some of the money you are owed.
 This approach also improves the chances of maintaining a good relationship if the customer’s problems are only temporary.

-A. Ideally you will have a written and signed contract; or if you sell goods you may have other documentary evidence such as a purchase order.
+A. Ideally you will have a written and signed contract; or if you sell goods, you may have other documentary evidence such as a purchase order.
 You’ll need evidence that you delivered the goods/service and fulfilled your side of the bargain.
 It also helps if there is clear evidence that you made the customer aware of your terms and conditions before the contract was agreed.
 If you are unsure on this, speak to a member of our team to discuss the quality of your evidence.